⚙️Web Scraping

-Web scraping, web harvesting, or web data extraction is used for from .While web scraping can be done manually by a software user, the term typically refers to automated processes implemented using a or .
-It is a form of copying in which specific data is gathered and copied from the web, typically into a central local or spreadsheet, for later retrieval or analysis.
+Web scraping, web harvesting, or web data extraction is data scraping used for extracting data from websites.While web scraping can be done manually by a software user, the term typically refers to automated processes implemented using a bot or web crawler.
+It is a form of copying in which specific data is gathered and copied from the web, typically into a central local database or spreadsheet, for later retrieval or analysis.

 Selenium Python